ensingerphilipp/Alexa-Privacy-Shield/README.md

 # So how do we build it?

-A comprehensive and easy to understand guide will be released in the not so distant future. (summer 2022 at the latest) Please understand that we do not want to publish an incomplete (and probably really really bad) guide until we have made sure that everything is correct and complete.
+A comprehensive and easy to understand guide will be released in the not so distant future. (summer 2022 at the latest) A somewhat crappy draft of a guide is available in the [Wiki](https://github.com/ensingerphilipp/Alexa-Privacy-Shield/wiki)

+<del>Please understand that we do not want to publish an incomplete (and probably really really bad) guide until we have made sure that everything is correct and complete.<del>

 # How does the Privacy Shield work? - An overview